structurizr/structurizr.github.io/cloud/09-workspace-api.md

 ---
 layout: default
 title: Workspace API
-parent: Structurizr on-premises
+parent: Structurizr cloud service
 nav_order: 9
-permalink: /onpremises/workspace-api
+permalink: /cloud/workspace-api
 ---

 # Workspace API

-The on-premises installation provides a JSON/HTTPS API for getting and putting workspaces.
+The cloud service provides a JSON/HTTPS API for getting and putting workspaces.
 The [Structurizr CLI](/cli) or one of the client libraries (e.g. [Structurizr for Java](https://github.com/structurizr/java)) are the recommended tooling for interacting with the API, but this page has some information about the API should you wish to build your own tooling.